crazymi/pp201602/README.md

 - 09/05: Lecture slide is uploaded [here](lecture.pdf).
 Slides will not be separated into parts, rather it will be continuously appended to this single file.
 So check it regularly.
 - 09/18: Homework 01 is ***reissued***, because the old homework contained "List" data structure that we haven't learned yet.
+  + Also deadline is delayed correspondingly.
+Please check below.

 ## Assignments